John0b1000/tgdh_seed/README.md

 Ctrl+C
 ```
 ## Example
 The following series of commands is a simple demonstration using multiple nodes on the SEED emulator.
 The emulator script can be found above: `subnet_demo.py`.
-The files `run.sh`, `join.sh`, and `multicast.config`, along with the `code` directory should be located in a shared folder: `tgdh`.
-This shared folder should be located in the same directory as the emulator script.
+The files `run.sh`, `join.sh`, and `multicast.config`, along with the `code` directory must be located in a shared folder: `tgdh`.
+This shared folder must be located in the same directory as the emulator script.
 ### Step 0: Soldier 1 + Soldier 2 Create a Group
 Soldier 1:
 ```